hczhcz/mese-next/README.md

 3. Install NPM (Node.js Package Manager);
 4. Install required packages: `mongodb`, `socket.io`;
 5. Get MESE-NEXT Engine from our group or by contacting us, and put it under the same directory as MESE-Next Server's;
+6. Edit `mese.config.js` if you want to change some configurations;
-6. Now, you could run `mese.js` using Node.js.
+7. Now, you could run `mese.js` using Node.js.

-Configuration
----

-(TODO)

 License
 ---